smapiot/piral/docs/examples/bare-shop.md

 ## Description

-The sample shows how simple a microfrontend app can be set up and created; especially if the app shell does not give any design.
+The sample shows how simple a micro frontend app can be set up and created; especially if the app shell does not give any design.
 Pilets exchange components via extensions and everything just works.

 ![Microfrontends Demo](../diagrams/demo-mife.png)